craftyjs/craftyjs.github.com/tutorial/sorenbs/spritemap-tiles-and-animations.md

 ﻿---
 layout: tutorial
-title: Tiles, spritemap and animations
+title: "Tiles, spritemap and animations"
 ---

 Take a look at our sprite sheet: